khutchins/pomerandomian/README.md

 ## Selected Features

 * Strings are supported as seeds (they're MD5 hashed down to integers.
 Standard security warnings about MD5 apply, but if you're doing anything involving security, don't use this).
-* Access the IRandom's seed whenever you want.
+* Access the IRandom's seed (and string seed via raw seed, if created using one) whenever you want.
 * Ability to create child random objects to sequester off a RNG that pulls a non-deterministic number of samples.
 Environment object sparking randomly when it bounces off a wall?
 No problem, create a child random for it without affecting the randomness of anything later.